 That meant that the next production version was actually the "B-26F", which was put into production at the Baltimore plant in 1943, with 300 built.
 The B-26F was similar to early-block B-26Bs with -41 engines, but had the wing incidence shifted up by 3.5 degrees to shorten the take-off run, though at a cost of a reduced top speed; experienced Marauder crews tended to regard this "improvement" as a step backward.
 Provision for torpedo carriage was also removed.
 200 of these aircraft were supplied to the RAF as "Marauder IIIs".

 The final bomber version of the Marauder was the "B-26G", which was much like the B-26F except that it had -43 engines.
 893 were built by Martin Baltimore, with 150 supplied to the RAF, retaining the designation of Marauder III.

 * While Martin was producing the B-26B and B-26C bomber versions of the Marauder, they also built 583 stripped-down Marauders for training and target towing duties.
 These aircraft had a target winch while their armor and armament was removed, presumably improving their take-off and landing performance.
 The "AT-23A" was equivalent to the B-26B, with 208 built in Baltimore; the "AT-23B" was equivalent to the B-26C, with 375 built in Omaha.

-These machines had a slightly convoluted history, with 225 of the AT-23Bs transferred from the USAAF to the US Navy in 1944 and 1945, and some of the Navy machines operated by the Marine Corps.
+These machines had a somewhat convoluted history, with 225 of the AT-23Bs transferred from the USAAF to the US Navy in 1944 and 1945, and some of the Navy machines operated by the Marine Corps.
 The Navy gave them the new designation of "JM-1", and a few were converted to "JM-1P" photo-reconnaissance aircraft.
 In 1945, the USAAF redesignated their remaining AT-23A and AT-23B Marauders to "TB-26B" and "TB-26C" respectively.
 The USAAF trainer-tugs were left in natural metal finish, but the Navy and Marine Corps painted theirs a gaudy chrome yellow, to discourage fighter pilots from tying to engage the tug instead of the tow target.